lchabin/heart/readme.txt

 ======================================
 Justification for the values of the resistors

-I leds ? we want 0.02A current in each of the 6 leds total 0.120A, at ~1.85V.
+Current in the leds ?
+We want 0.02A current in each of the 6 leds total 0.120A, at ~1.85V.

 Checking that the transistor will be able to drive the leds in good saturation We have in datasheet NPN : hFE = 200.